The ultimate upgrade to your camping experience

 The price is really expensive for this small grill, but I have not really seen any complaints in terms of durability.
 You also have a decent warranty included, but you should only consider buying this grill if you are a frequent camper and outdoor enthusiast.

-Key Features To Consider When Buying The Best Portable Grill:
+Key Features To Consider When Buying The Best Portable Grill

-When it comes to buying a grill, the materials it has been constructed from is something you always need to keep in mind.
+When it comes to buying a grill, the materials it has been constructed from are something you always need to keep in mind.
 Most grills, especially the portable options, are made from stainless steel.
 While stainless steel is lightweight and easy to carry, it does not compare to the quality of a cast iron grill for overall durability.
 Cast iron is quite expensive, but the chances are much lower of the burning through, forcing you to buy a new one.

-Cooking Capacity (Size):
+Cooking Capacity (Size)

 The cooking capacity refers to the size of the grill.
 When choosing your portable grill, you will find an indication of the size.
 I prefer choosing a grill that is a little larger than 130-square inches.
 This is ideal for cooking food for a normal-sized family.
 However, larger grills are also available and they will make it possible to cook for the entire family if you need to.